 Chicago Federal Plaza Hosts Divvy Bike-Share Program

-The Federal Plaza is now one of the nearly 400 city-wide locations for the Chicago Department of Transportation’s new bike sharing program, Divvy.
+The Federal Plaza is now one of the several hundred city-wide locations for the Chicago Department of Transportation’s new bike sharing program, Divvy.

-Launched in June 2013, Divvy allows commuters to rent bicycles for half-hour periods while they travel between stations on errands or sightseeing, essentially providing a taxi alternative.
+Launched in June 2013, Divvy allows commuters to rent bicycles for half-hour periods while they travel between stations while running errands or sightseeing, essentially providing a taxi alternative.

-To use the system, riders can purchase a 24-hour pass for $7 or an annual membership for $75.
+To use the system, riders can purchase a 24-hour pass or an annual membership.
 Anyone 16 years or older with a credit or debit card can use a bike.
 Within 30 minutes, the bike must be returned to a Divvy station to avoid additional fees.

-Divvy also has a smartphone app, which shows nearby stations and the number of bikes and empty rack spaces available at each station.
+Divvy also has a smartphone app showing nearby stations and the number of bikes and empty rack spaces available at each station.

 The city’s nearly 4,000 powder-blue Divvy bikes – with graphic design inspired by the stripes and stars of the Chicago flag – are built to withstand daily use in an urban environment and include a front rack and flashing lights.